mfreeze77/DJT/J20-Pres.md

 - <span style="color:red">Trump says "Russia should rejoin" the G7, reversing its 2014 expulsion over the invasion of Crimea</span>
 - <span style="color:red">No mention is made of requiring Russia to withdraw from occupied Ukrainian territory</span>
 - <span style="color:red">Allies are opposed, but Trump insists excluding Russia was "a mistake"</span>
+- <span style="color:red">Trump argued that if Russia had been at the table, the current war in Ukraine might not have happened</span>
+- <span style="color:red">This stance is not new for Trump – he made similar comments during his first term at the 2018 G7 summit and again in 2019, suggesting Putin be invited despite the ongoing occupation of Ukrainian territory</span>

 \[Source: [POLITICO.COM](https://www.politico.com/)\]
 </details>